 www.parachuterestaurant.com

-In a city full of outstanding restaurants, every now and then an exceptional spot elevates itself to elite status.
+In a city full of outstanding restaurants, now and then, an exceptional spot elevates itself to elite status.
 Among those is Parachute, a small 40-seat restaurant founded by spouses Johnny Clark and celebrity chef Beverly Kim.
 The reaction to this hip restaurant with inventive, family-styled Korean-American cuisine was almost instantaneous.
 It was awarded Eater Chicago’s 2014 Restaurant of the Year and a finalist for the James Beard Award for Best New Restaurant.

 Related: Interview: AtmosAir Solutions CEO Steve Levine